Understanding Superannuation vs. Retirement: What's the Real Difference and Why It Matters?

 Differences between Superannuation and Retirement

-Difference between mediation and Conciliation.
+Difference between Mediation and Conciliation

-The main difference btw both is that in Mediation the mediator's job is just to facilitate the parties and not to take an active part in the dispute resolution, he can't even suggest the common ground out of his own to the parties but his job is to provide healthy and friendly environment to the parties to reach a common ground.
+The main difference between both is that in mediation, the mediator's job is just to facilitate the parties and not to take an active part in the dispute resolution.
+He can't even suggest the common ground out of his own to the parties, but his job is to provide a healthy and friendly environment for the parties to reach a common ground.
+However, in conciliation, the conciliator most of the time is an expert and takes active participation in the matter.
+He can give opinions and suggestions to the respective parties, helping them reach a common ground.
+Though both lack binding authority in them.

-Difference between Salary & Wages?
+Difference between Salary & Wages

-Differences btw Grievance, Disputes and Conflicts
+Differences between Grievance, Disputes, and Conflicts

 Difference between Casual Leave and Privilege Leave

 There are various types of leaves.
-First is Earned Leave OR Privilege Leave.
+First is Earned Leave or Privilege Leave.
 The object of earned leave/privilege leave is that an employee should have rest or recuperation from time to time for short spells.
+There is another type of leave which is called Casual Leave.
+The object of this leave is to enable an employee to attend to some urgent or unforeseen contingencies.

-Difference between Dismiss, Discharge and Termination of employees.
+Difference between Dismiss, Discharge, and Termination of Employees

-Difference between Working days & Present days
+Difference between Working Days & Present Days

 r.k.rada